 A variety of screening tools for delirium have been developed.
 Few validation studies have either been carried out in populations of people with cancer or have included sufficient medical diagnostic detail to allow a determination of whether people with cancer were included in the study.
 Quality Assessment of Diagnostic Accuracy Studies (QUADAS-2) guidelines [64] were employed to assess the study quality of the five studies identified from our systematic literature review [52, 65–68] (See Supplementary Tables S3 and S4, available at Annals of Oncology online).
 All studies are vulnerable to bias due to spectrum or review bias or use of an inappropriate reference standard.

-Recommendation:
+Recommendations:

 The evidence is insufficient to recommend the routine use of screening tools in making a diagnosis of delirium in cancer patients [III, C].